evelina7/BaigiamasisDarbas/README.md

 6. Buy a new product
-    1. Adding product to basket without login
+    1. Add product into basket without login
         1. Open webpage
         2. Click on E-shop selection
         3. Select "Telefonai"